jembi/openhim-core-js/README.md

 This project uses [mocha](http://visionmedia.github.io/mocha/) as a unit testing framework with [should.js](https://github.com/visionmedia/should.js/) for assertions and [sinon.js](http://sinonjs.org/) for spies and mocks.

 **To run the unit tests:**
-The project allows 2 options for running tests.
+The project allows 2 options for running tests:
-1. NPM based tests
+* NPM based tests
-2. Cake based tests
+* Cake based tests

 To run the npm based tests execute `npm test`.